 – Students receiving financial aid: 97%

 Eastern New Mexico University has been approved to participate in the National Council for State Authorization Reciprocity Agreement, allowing the school to deliver online courses across state lines.
 Students in Texas within a 135-mile radius of ENMU qualify for the in-state tuition rate.
-ENMU is a federally designated Hispanic-Serving Institution and a member of the Hispanic Association of Colleges and Universities.
+ENMU is a federally designated Hispanic-Serving Institution and a Hispanic Association of Colleges and Universities member.

 Denizce // Shutterstock